Rating Under Asymmetric Information

 88 Pages Posted: 16 Jun 2017 Last revised: 18 Apr 2018

 Date Written: June 15, 2017

 We study a dynamic signaling game where a firm, by its decision to stay solvent, signals its quality to a rating agency with the rating feeding back into the firm’s cost of capital.
-Observing the firm’s true cash flow blurred by a persistent measurement error, the error-minimizing rating agency learns dynamically through the firms solvency decision.
-Firms with higher measurement error default earlier, inducing directional learning by successively eliminating overestimated measurement errors.
+Observing the firm’s true cash flow blurred by a persistent measurement error, the error-minimizing rating agency learns dynamically through the firm’s solvency decision.
+Firms observed with higher measurement error default earlier, inducing directional learning by successively eliminating measurement errors which are too high to be feasible.
 In a partially separating perfect Bayesian equilibrium in Markov strategies, the firm employs a measurement-error dependent cut-off strategy.
 We discuss the extensive economic consequences of such a learning mechanism.

 Keywords: Rating, Performance Sensitive Debt, Asymmetric Information, Learning, Markov Perfect Bayesian Equilibrium